Real Estate Investing

 What are the benefits of REITs?

-The benefit of REITs is that it offers a way to include real estate in your investment portfolio.
+The benefit of REITs is that they offer a way to include real estate in your investment portfolio.
 Some REITs may offer higher dividend yields than other investments.

 However, there are some risks, especially with non-traded REITs: